Giclée Reproduction of 2-D Art

 The first step is to create a digital image of your art.
 We use a very special camera system from Better Light, made in California and used by the top museums and galleries around the world.
 We also use the lights provided by them, HID lights that produce little or no heat – safe for art.

 We digitize art on an easel – up to 48 X 96 inches.
 For art that is highly reflective or mounted behind glass, we can polarize the light to reduce reflections.
 The Better Light system capture “Pure” RGB colors in a unique manner – without the artificial “Bayer Filter” interpolation used by traditional Cameras from Nikon, Canon, Sony, etc. Our system has a resolution equal to 248 megapixels – and we produce images that are about 600 MB each.

 The digital images captured by the Better Light scanning back include the capture of a ColorChecker card with calibrated colors that is placed next to the art during the exposure.
 The image with the art and the color calibration card is adjusted, cropped, and edited with Photoshop in a Mac Pro computer.
 For large art pieces, a special program, EquaLight is used to adjust the evenness of the illumination across the art.

 The computer monitors are routinely color-calibrated so that on-screen images can match the printed images.
 The images from the Better Light Camera System are captured as RGB images at 16 bit depth – allowing for editing and printing without artifacts.

-We print onto a wide variety of media, including glossy and luster photographic papers, a wide range of fine art papers, and canvases.
-The canvas is coated with a UV-blocking print varnish that helps the canvas print to resist fading, fingerprints, and smudges.
+We print onto a wide variety of media, including Fine Art photographic papers and canvases.
+The canvas prints are coated with a UV‐blocking coating that helps the canvas print to resist fading, fingerprints, and smudges.